andreyvit/git-subdir/README.md

     $ git subdir lib/mixins       # make sure everything looks fine
     $ git subdir lib/mixins -E

-If some other sites (_yoursite_, _theirsite_) also have copies of _mixins_ (and have already been set up with git-subdir), you can now import the changes you have just exported into all those projects:
+If some other sites (yoursite, theirsite) also have copies of _mixins_ (and have already been set up with git-subdir), you can now import the changes you have just exported into all those projects:

     $ cd ~/yoursite
     $ git subdir lib/mixins       # make sure everything looks fine